-Х A SingleCellExperiment object containing log-normalized expression values, computed with multiBlockNorm. block A factor specifying the blocking level for each cell in x. trend.args A list of named arguments to pass to trendVar. dec.args A list of named arguments to pass to decomposeVar. assay.type A string or integer scalar specifying the assay in x to use for all calculations.
+trend.args A list of named arguments to pass to trendVar if make.tech.trend=FALSE or makeTechTrend otherwise. dec.args A list of named arguments to pass to decomposeVar. assay.type A string or integer scalar specifying the assay in x to use for all calculations (except for makeTechTrend).
 Additional arguments to pass to combineVar.

 This function models the variance of expression in each level of block separately.
-Each subset of cells is passed to trendVar to fit a block-specific trend, and then passed to decomposeVar to obtain block-specific biological and technical components.
+Each subset of cells is passed to trendVar (or makeTechTrend) to fit a block-specific trend, and then passed to decomposeVar to obtain block-specific biological and technical components.
 Results are consolidated across blocks using the combineVar function.
 The aim is to enable users to handle differences in the mean-variance relationship across, e.g., different experimental batches.